Peace & Conflict Studies

 View the Course Requirements

-PCS coordinator Dr. Erik Juergensmeyer partictpated in a panel discussion on ending youth incarceration on 10/23.
+PCS coordinator Dr. Erik Juergensmeyer participated in a panel discussion on ending youth incarceration.

-PCS is hosting a round table discussion entitled "Myanmar: past, Present, Future" on Monday 10/2 at 7 pm in the Vallecito Room.
+PCS is hosting a round table discussion entitled "Myanmar: past, Present, Future".
 Mike and Tricia Karpfen from the Shanta Foundation will help us better understand the troubling current events.